kallaway/100-days-of-code/log.md

 **Thoughts**: It takes time to write concisely about who I am, what I do, resize image to be 500x500 square, etc. But it's coming along.

 **Link to work**: file:///C:/Users/melis/OneDrive/Documents/Melissa's%20Portfolio/melissa.work/index.html

+**Day #43: Feb.
+9, 2017

+**Today's Progress**: Continued work on portfolio.
+Used Loom to record a video walk-through of "Girl, STEAM Your Story!"

+**Thoughts**: I liked the video walk-through and just need someone to sign up for Loom to continue to access my video.
+Hopefully Brandon could help me out.
+LOL

+**Link to work**: videoWalkThruGSYS.mp4

+**Day #44: Feb.
+10, 2017

+**Today's Progress**: Tried to pull in video into portfolio and it's not working.
+Also the video in the background stopped working.
+On the bright side, I visited Frederick Douglass Elementary in Dallas ISD today and learned more about how I might be able to help with volunteering and Code.org implementation.

+**Thoughts**: Inspired by Shaz and Jess, and really hopeful that I will get a job soon.

+**Link to work**: Still on index.html for Melissa.Work

+**Thoughts**: Goal is to finish portfolio project by Monday.
+Hoping to apply in earnest after that.